 Get the Agent Advantage

-Finally, it’s simply a fact that most people interested in buying land in Kauai are much better off working with an experienced agent.
+Finally, it’s simply a fact that most people interested in buying land in Sarasota are much better off working with an experienced agent.
 Working with an agent will give you “certain protections, such as the ability to get out of the contract if the property isn’t suited for construction. . . .
 A knowledgeable agent can often tell you whether the land is in a flood plain, whether rural water and electricity are available in that area, and what type of building restrictions are in place.”

 Your agent can also craft an offer that will protect you and get you the best deal possible.
 “An agent can . . . write up an offer that lets you back out if the local building authority does not approve a permit to build a house or if you’re unable to secure financing to build.
 You’ll end up paying the agent’s commission when the transaction is complete, but it’s worth it not to get stuck with land you can’t build on.”